Brokers Offer Predictions for Jack in the Box Inc.’s Q1 2023 Earnings (NASDAQ:JACK)

-Jack in the Box Inc. (NASDAQ:JACK – Get Rating) – Wedbush decreased their Q1 2023 earnings per share estimates for Jack in the Box in a report released on Wednesday, November 23rd.
-Wedbush analyst N. Setyan now forecasts that the restaurant operator will post earnings per share of $1.61 for the quarter, down from their previous estimate of $2.00.
-Wedbush has a “Outperform” rating and a $100.00 price objective on the stock.
-The consensus estimate for Jack in the Box’s current full-year earnings is $5.67 per share.
-Wedbush also issued estimates for Jack in the Box’s Q2 2023 earnings at $1.16 EPS, Q3 2023 earnings at $1.33 EPS, FY2023 earnings at $5.46 EPS, Q1 2024 earnings at $1.93 EPS, Q3 2024 earnings at $1.55 EPS and Q4 2024 earnings at $1.59 EPS.
+Jack in the Box Inc. (NASDAQ:JACK – Get Rating) – Investment analysts at KeyCorp reduced their Q1 2023 earnings per share estimates for Jack in the Box in a report released on Monday, November 28th.
+KeyCorp analyst E. Gonzalez now expects that the restaurant operator will earn $1.72 per share for the quarter, down from their previous estimate of $2.05.
+The consensus estimate for Jack in the Box’s current full-year earnings is $5.63 per share.
+KeyCorp also issued estimates for Jack in the Box’s Q2 2023 earnings at $1.18 EPS, Q3 2023 earnings at $1.23 EPS, Q4 2023 earnings at $1.36 EPS and FY2023 earnings at $5.50 EPS.

-Several other research firms have also recently commented on JACK.
-Morgan Stanley decreased their target price on Jack in the Box from $79.00 to $76.00 and set an “equal weight” rating for the company in a research note on Wednesday, November 23rd.
-Oppenheimer decreased their target price on Jack in the Box from $107.00 to $92.00 and set an “outperform” rating for the company in a research note on Wednesday, November 23rd.
-Credit Suisse Group decreased their target price on Jack in the Box from $84.00 to $73.00 and set an “underperform” rating for the company in a research note on Wednesday, November 23rd.
-Truist Financial decreased their target price on Jack in the Box from $100.00 to $88.00 in a research note on Wednesday, November 23rd.
-Finally, Deutsche Bank Aktiengesellschaft decreased their target price on Jack in the Box from $88.00 to $75.00 in a research note on Wednesday, November 23rd.
-One equities research analyst has rated the stock with a sell rating, eleven have assigned a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $85.71.
+Several other equities research analysts have also recently weighed in on the company.
+Citigroup decreased their price target on Jack in the Box from $88.00 to $75.00 and set a “neutral” rating for the company in a research note on Wednesday, November 23rd.
+Stifel Nicolaus decreased their target price on Jack in the Box from $96.00 to $80.00 in a research note on Monday, November 28th.
+Wedbush decreased their target price on Jack in the Box from $115.00 to $100.00 and set an “outperform” rating for the company in a research note on Wednesday, November 23rd.
+Guggenheim raised their target price on Jack in the Box from $85.00 to $95.00 and gave the stock a “buy” rating in a research note on Thursday, August 11th.
+Finally, StockNews.com started coverage on Jack in the Box in a research note on Wednesday, October 12th.
+They set a “hold” rating for the company.
+One equities research analyst has rated the stock with a sell rating, eleven have given a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $85.71.

 Institutional Inflows and Outflows